 Sometimes guinea pig pellets are also referred to as ‘nuggets’, so don’t get confused by that.
 Basically, it is dried food that you can buy in packs for your cavy.
 Pellets have been created according to the needs of guinea pigs.
 That’s why there are a lot of different nutritional elements that will help make sure that your beloved pet is as healthy as it can possibly be.

-What Should We Know about a Guinea Pig’s Diet?
+What Should We Know About a Guinea Pig’s Diet?

 The little fellows should always have plenty of fresh hay and water at their disposal.
 They simply need to chew on something whenever they want to.
-The fresh water goes without saying.

 When it comes to the other part of a guinea pig’s diet, a lot of owners like to experiment.
 Mainly, because it’s a lot of fun.
 Guinea pigs have strong personalities and different tastes.
 Your pet might like one fruit and absolutely hate the other.
 But once you find out what the cavy is really fond of, you will be rewarded with funny noises and other cute ‘rituals’ that an excited guinea pig will show you.